Difference-in-Differences with Multiple Events: Identification

-With assumption \ref{ass:addeff} and \ref{ass:ptet}, the treatment effects in confounded periods $g^2 \leq t$ can be identified in two different ways depending on the order of the event (see Figure \ref{fig:ddid} and Figure \ref{fig:impute} for illustrative examples).
-For units that are first treated by event 2 and then treated by event 1 $g^1 > g^2$ (confounded-then-treated), I first impute the confounding effect $ATT^2$ and then use a DiD to identify the target treatment effect $ATT^1$.
-The control group is units in the same event 2 cohorts but not yet treated by event 1 ($s^1>t$), and the pre-period is the period before event 1 ($b = g^1 -1$).
-After imputing the confounding effect, the target treatment effect is identified by $ATT - ATT^2$.
+I have two strategies for identifying the target treatment effect depending on the order of the events.
+First, the DiD strategy (see Figure \ref{fig:impute} for example) is for units first treated then confounded ($g^1 > g^2$).
+I use the units in the same event 1 cohorts but not yet confounded by event 2 ($s^2>t$) as the control group and the period before event 2 ($b = g^2 -1$) as the base period.
+Then, a DiD on the treatment effects identified by Theorem \ref{thm:ggtident} can be used to identify the target treatment effect.
+Given a identifying moment $ATT_{id}$ such that $ATT = ATT_{id}$, let

-For units that are first treated by event 1 and then treated by event 2 $g^1 > g^2$ (treated-then-confounded), I directly impute the target treatment effect $ATT^1$.
-The control group is units in the same event 1 cohort but not yet treated by event 2 ($s^2>t$), and the pre-period is the period before event 2 ($b = g^1 -1$).
-Then, the target treatment effect $ATT^1$ can be imputed.
-Unfortunately, for units treated by event 1 and event 2 in the same period, nothing can be done because there is no period with the effect of a single event observed.
+The second is imputation strategy (see Figure \ref{fig:ddid} for example) for units first confounded by event 2 and then treated by event 1 ($g^1 > g^2$).
+I use units in the same event 2 cohorts but not yet treated by event 1 ($s^1>t$) as the control group, and the period before event 1 ($b = g^1 -1$) as the base period.
+Then, the difference in the combined treatment effect trends between the control and treatment groups identifies the target treatment effect.

-Combining these two strategies for periods after event 2 and the direct identification for periods before event 2, we can define the double DiD parameter, $ATT^{dd}$:
+Combining these two strategies and the direct identification for periods before the confounding event, we can identify the target treatment effects $ATT^1$ for units with the discrepancy in treatment timings ($g^1 \neq g^2$) in periods with suitable control groups: